Gadsden County, Florida: Politics

-According to the Secretary of State's office, Democrats maintain a massive majority of registered voters in Gadsden County.
+According to the secretary of state's office, Democrats maintain a massive majority of registered voters in Gadsden County.
 As of May 23, 2022, the county has the highest percentage of registered Democrats of all counties in Florida.
-The last Republican to win a majority in the county was Richard Nixon in his landslide 1972 victory, and Gadsden was the solitary Florida county to vote against Reagan in 1984 and George Bush in 1988.
+The last Republican to win a majority in the county was Richard Nixon in his landslide 1972 victory.
+As a measure of how strongly Democratic the county is, Gadsden was the solitary Florida county to vote against Reagan in 1984 and George Bush in 1988, even as both won in statewide landslides.